 Synapse is going international!
-A one week event for Master and Ph.D. students to visit and network with company representatives in one of Europe’s leading Life Science clusters.
+A one week international seminar for students and young professionals to visit and network with company representatives in one of Europe’s leading Life Science clusters.

 Synapse is going international again, and YOU can be a part of it!

 After the successes of 2016 and 2017, we are happy to announce that Synapse Connect UK 2018 is already in the making.
 Synapse Connect UK is a week-long international seminar in the United Kingdom during which you will be able to visit the grand life science cluster of London and Cambridge.
 Through this seminar, you will have the opportunity to learn from world-leading companies the art of transforming an idea to a product in the pharmaceutical industry and how to successfully introduce it to the market.
 Furthermore, you will discover alternative professional opportunities and network with local students and professionals in a strong international environment that will put Danish students and research back on the map.

 More information on the dates and programme for the 2018 seminar will follow - but it will consist of company visits and workshops at:

 - Biotech companies